glowkeeper/Provenator/README.md

 ## Install

 The instruction below enable you to run [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) on a local, private, Ethereum test network (via [Ganache](https://github.com/trufflesuite/ganache)).
-Before following the instructions below, please install the [dependcies](#dependencies).
+Before following the instructions below, please install the [dependencies](#dependencies).

 1. Clone this repository to your local machine
 2. In the repository's home directory, type `npm install`.
 That will install everything listed in [package.json](/package.json), which are the components of the [React](https://reactjs.org/) frontend to this application